 In March 2020, the federal Coronavirus Relief, Aid, and Economic Security (CARES) Act was passed to provide financial support to individuals and businesses during the pandemic.
-It has a couple of components that affect annual charitable giving for 2020.
+Two of the provisions related to charitable giving were extended for 2021.

 - You can deduct up to 100% of your 2021 adjusted gross income (AGI) for cash gifts to public charities (up from the usual 60%).
 If the value of your gifts exceeds 100% of your AGI, you will carry any excess gift amounts into next year.